msghori/msghori/README.md

 ---

 ## Career Objective
-Aspire to join a career where I can use my knowledge and experience in helping senior management devise strategic plans that lead to Market Leadership and bring value to every stakeholder.
+I aspire to join a career where I can use my knowledge and experience to help senior management devise strategic plans that lead to market leadership and bring value to every stakeholder.

 ---

 ## Professional Experience

-### Front-End Developer | Sep 2023 – Dec 2024
+### Front-End Developer | Sep 2023 – Continue
 **PrimisAI**
 - Develop and design user-focused interfaces for PrimisAI’s website and core projects using Docusaurus and React.
 - Worked with the AI team to enhance the RapidGPT Visual Studio extension, delivering responsive frontend solutions aligned with project objectives.